example42/puppet-network/README.md

 ## Usage

-You have different possibile approaches in the usage of this module.
+You have different possible approaches in the usage of this module.
 Use the one you prefer.

 * Just use the network::interface defines: